Skip to content

 Greyhound

-Dog insurance will help cover the cost of unexpected vet bills for illness and injury.
+Dog insurance can help cover the cost of unexpected vet bills for illness and injury.
 Some health problems are genetic, meaning your puppy could be born with a condition.
 Others are linked to old age and only found in adult dogs.
-So, make sure your dog is covered for its whole life.
+So, make sure your dog is covered for its whole life by starting with puppy insurance

 Sainsbury’s Bank Pet Insurance

-With Sainsbury’s Bank Pet Insurance, you can cover your Greyhound from 8 weeks old up to any age.
-New policies can be taken out up to your dog’s 8th birthday.
+With Sainsbury’s Bank Pet Insurance, you can cover your Greyhound from eight weeks old up to any age – as long as you keep renewing without a break.
+New dog insurance policies can be taken out up to your dog’s eighth birthday.
 So, if you’re adopting an older Greyhound, there’s still insurance available to you.

 How to care for a Greyhound